Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Are specialty education programs available for patients and families?
 What are they?

 Patient and family education is an integral part of the rehabilitation process.
 Patients and families participate in training sessions to learn as much as possible about the injury or illness to manage ongoing medical care after returning home.
 Having a thorough understanding helps patients take full advantage of the rehabilitation process and can help prevent re-hospitalization.
 Patients in the spinal cord injury program participate in a five week START program as well as information and training on issues such as bowel and bladder training, sexuality, and more.
-Patients in the brain injury program benefit from use of the Traumatic Brain Injury notebook developed by the staff at BIR.
+Patients in the brain injury program benefit from use of the Traumatic Brain Injury notebook developed by the staff at Baylor Rehab.

-If additional x-ray or surgical services are needed, where will those be provided?
+If additional X-ray or surgical services are needed, where will those be provided?

 What specialty programs and clinics are available following an inpatient stay?

-BIR has an array of post acute rehabilitation services including outpatient care, day patient care, and a real-life rehabilitation home and community based program.
+Baylor Rehab has an array of post acute rehabilitation services including outpatient care, day patient care, and a real-life rehabilitation home and community based program.
 Patients may participate, based on their individual needs, in a variety of these services at varying times post discharge.
 See the outpatient services page for more information on specialty services such as adaptive driving, spasticity management clinic, amputee clinic and others.
 Patients may be assessed by a physiatrist in the outpatient clinic for ongoing medical and equipment needs.

 What support services are offered after an inpatient stay?